Monastic Ed 2020 : Call for Papers deadline

 Finally, all these values can be found in, and inspire, various modern methods and approaches to education, pedagogy or formation.
 Interactions, affinities but also contrasts of these values and other Benedictine characteristics of education or formation with new ways and methods of education (Montessori, Waldorf, education through art, writing, computers) would be another interesting group of themes for the Symposium.

 As in previous cases, the inter- and hyper-disciplinary exchange will be achieved by the active and open participation of specialists in history, theology, sociology, archeology, pedagogics, education, coming from different continents, languages, cultures and also various academic traditions.
 That is always a distinctive feature of our projects.
 We would like to animate it by two panel discussions and one workshop, coming from different educational contexts.
-The details will be available on the website soon.
+The details are available on the website at this link: http://bit.ly/MonasticEd2020.

 The proposals for contributions, of 150-200 words, should be sent for approval with a short biography by the November 15th, 2019 to the address: